-If you're dealing with persistent pain, numbness, and weakness in your hand or wrist from carpal tunnel, then surgical intervention may make sense for you.
+If you're dealing with persistent pain, numbness, and weakness in your hand or wrist from carpal tunnel syndrome, then surgical intervention may make sense for you.
 Find the right surgeon that fits your needs below, serving Canadians in major cities like Vancouver, British Columbia; Edmonton, Alberta; Toronto, Ontario; and Montréal, Québec.

 Carpal tunnel release is a minimally invasive hand surgery that treats nerve compression at the wrist for people who haven't improved with more conservative measures (i.e. medication, physio).